sommernesto/YellowTrip/README.md

 ## Contact

-For questions or feedback, please reach out via GitHub issues or connect on LinkedIn. www.linkedin.com/in/sommer-vargas
+For inquiries, please reach out via GitHub issues or connect on LinkedIn. www.linkedin.com/in/sommer-vargas